hyperswine/spectre/README.md

-# Spectro
+# Spectre

-Spectro design and emulator in rei.
+The Spectre System.

+Includes the hardware description and a handy emulator to analyze program state and to test the spectro desc.